+My summer of volunteer in Spiti leads me to a nunnery in the Morang village of the valley, in the backdrop of snow-hooded Himalayas and on the shore of the Spiti River.
 To conceptualize a new volunteer program for Ecosphere, the organization I’m volunteering with, I’m spending an evening with a nun to learn about her life.
 I’m a little anxious; the closest I’ve been to a nunnery is in the wanderings of my curious mind, and the last thing I want to do is cross the thin line into insensitivity.

 As the bus jerks to a stop on the Kullu-Manali highway and the driver yells Raison, I pick up my sleepy self and alight.
 On my left, a pebbly path winds uphill, away from the paved highway; the absence of a road is a sign that there won’t be many visitors here.

+This article was originally published on Offbeat Travel.
 I’m fascinated as Tenzing describes a mystery mountain close to his hometown in Spiti.
 He’s my first local friend, and the expert driver who we’ve entrusted with our lives, up the precarious mountain roads from Shimla to Spiti.

+I wrote this travelogue for exclusive publication on Clay, Club Mahindra’s travel portal.
 As I walk along the green fields of Pin, I smile in delight at the pink, purple and yellow flowers in bloom; I haven’t seen greenery for the last 3 days in the mountain desert terrain of Spiti.

 Climb with me to the mountains on the roof of the world.
 I’ll walk you by gushing rivers.
 I’ll show you curious summits staring starry skies.
 I’ll float you to the depths of ancient seas.
 I’ll take you to the world’s highest inhabited villages.
 I’ll enchant you with blue streams in deep gorges.

 I sit by a Stupa on an elevation above the shore of the Spiti River, shielding myself from the sun.
 It’ll be a good fifteen minutes before the ball of fire sinks behind the mountain range and relieves human skins.
 Such penetrating sun rays would make a great premise for a sunscreen advert, I muse.